openedx/xblock-drag-and-drop-v2/README.md

 * custom target image
 * free target zone positioning and sizing
+* custom zone labels
-* custom size items
+* custom text and background colors for items
 * image items
 * decoy items that don't have a zone
 * feedback popups for both correct and incorrect attempts
 * introductory and final feedback

-It supports progressive grading and keeps progress across refreshes.
+The XBlock supports progressive grading and keeps progress across refreshes.
 All checking and record keeping is done on the server side.

-The screenshot shows the Drag and Drop XBlock rendered inside the edX LMS before starting before the user starts solving the problem:
+The following screenshot shows the Drag and Drop XBlock rendered inside the edX LMS before the user starts solving the problem:

 ![Student view start](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/student-view-start.png)

-This screenshot shows the XBlock after the student successfully completed the drag and drop problem:
+This screenshot shows the XBlock after the student successfully completed the Drag and Drop problem:

 ![Student view finish](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/student-view-finish.png)

 Installation
 ------------

-Install the requirements into the python virtual environment of your `edx-platform` installation by running the following command from the root folder:
+Install the requirements into the Python virtual environment of your `edx-platform` installation by running the following command from the root folder: